kpdudek/PyQtGame/README.md

 user@computer:~/path/to/PyQtGame$ ./main.py
 ```

-Your save files will populate in the `saves/` folder
+Your save files will populate in the `saves/` folder.
 If you'd like to clear the saves folder, you can do so by running the `delete_saves.py` file.
 It will print the existing save files, and ask for permission to continue.

 ## Developing